Notes on use

 The consecutive number of an entry in the dictionary (enter a number, not a word into the text box)

 It is important to note that combining multiple search options will chain them internally with “AND”, and also that the PHP/SQL script behind the search form cannot decompose compounds or analyze inflected words and will not necessarily suggest similar entries in those cases.
 Thus, if you can’t find something (e.g. uncommon, laughed), try a more basic form of the word (common, laugh), just as you would in any print dictionary.
-Not as in Google Translate and not like in a phrasebook either.
+Not as in Google Translate, DeepL, ChatGPT, and not like in a phrasebook either.
 Moreover, capitalization may matter—except for names, entries are usually registered with a lowercase initial.
 Besides, since this is a dictionary, whole phrases aren’t typically included as keywords in the dictionary and can’t be decomposed into their constituent words either.
 You may want to try adding the “English examples” option in that case, though, and maybe also add asterisks in appropriate places.

 The text field may also contain a regular expression if you define it by activating the respective search option (Regular Expressions).
 For example, if you want to search only for text strings that end in tree, you may want to search for “^.*tree$” with the “Regular Expressions” and “English words” options on, since we’re looking for an English word. ^ signifies the beginning of the line, .* matches any number of characters that may be following, and $ is the “end of line” delimiter.
 Instead of searching for “k*” as described above, you can of course also list all Ayeri entries that begin with k by searching for “^k.*$” with the “Regular Expressions” and “Ayeri words” options enabled.